Home » Student Programs

-At Neinstein Personal Injury Lawyers LLP, the summer and articling program is designed to expose students to every aspect of litigation and to provide them with the skills necessary to be a successful lawyer.
+At Neinstein Personal Injury Lawyers LLP, the Summer and Articling Program is designed to expose students to every aspect of litigation and to provide them with the skills necessary to be a successful lawyer.

-Our Summer and Articling students are provided with practical hands on experience that only a smaller, boutique firm can offer.
+Our Summer and Articling Students are provided with practical hands on experience that only a smaller, boutique firm can offer.
 Students are provided with a wide range of assignments from all lawyers within the firm.
 They gain valuable experience in drafting pleadings, motion materials, facta and memoranda of law, as well as in the art of oral advocacy.
 Our students are expected to attend and argue their own motions before Masters of the Ontario Superior Court of Justice, conduct Pre-Trials in Small Claims Court and appear on behalf of clients before various Tribunals, including the Canada Pension Plan, Social Benefits and Criminal Injuries.

 Students may be given the opportunity to have carriage of their own files under the supervision of the responsible lawyer.
-Students are always encouraged to sit in and contribute to client meetings, examinations for discovery, mediations and pre-trials.
+Students are always encouraged to sit in and contribute to client meetings, examinaions for discovery, mediations and pre-trials.

 With practical legal training through active participation, with guidance of a mentor to provide insight and direction, we provide one of the most practical articling experiences in the city.